Workplace Ethics Challenge - Healthcare

 The workshop is one of a suite of Workplace Ethics Challenges offered to Year 3 - Final Year undergraduate students as part of The University of Manchester's Ethical Grand Challenges programme.

-This workshop has been developed in partnership with leading academics and practitioners from a range of healthcare professions, and leading researchers in equality workplace, including:
+Leading academics and practitioners from a range of healthcare professions and leading researchers in equality in the workplace, including:

 Professor Chris Cutts: Director of the Centre for Pharmacy Postgraduate Education